 As a Recon class, Pathfinder simply excels in movements and traversing the game’s various maps.
 His Grappling Hook and Zipline Gun are simply invaluable assets that will help any team in a pinch – either because of the circle or a third-party situation.
 He consistently manages to stay in the top 5 as a result.

-With a 12.3% pick rate, the speed demon takes the number two spot, continuing his reign as one of the most popular Legends in Season 11, fluctuating between the top two places.
+With a 9.8% pick rate, the speed demon has been dropped to the number two spot but continues his reign as one of the most popular Legends in Season 14, fluctuating between the top two places.

 Aside from his amusing quips, he is the perfect balance of offense and defense.
 Despite being regarded as an offensive Legend, Octane can greatly increase his sprint speed which is useful for both attack and running away.